Trojan0101/poc-web-app/README.md

     - Create a new database.
     - In the custom database section, enable the **Use my own database** option.
-    - Modify all the action scripts.
-Actions scripts are in **poc-db-action-scripts** folder.
+    - Modify all the action scripts using the scripts in **poc-db-action-scripts** folder.
     - Add encrypted value for **configuration.POSTGRES_URL**.
 This will contain the connection string for postgresql connection.

 - Universal Login in Auth0: